Skip to content

 Why is Indiana water so hard?

-According to USGS data and regional reporting, Indiana's limestone bedrock dissolves calcium carbonate into groundwater, producing hard to very hard water; Indianapolis regularly tests above 250 ppm.
-Hardness is an aesthetic and scaling issue, not a health limit.
+Blame the bedrock.
+USGS data and regional reporting show Indiana's limestone dissolves calcium carbonate into the groundwater, producing hard to very hard water, and Indianapolis regularly tests above 250 ppm.
+The reassuring part is that hardness is an aesthetic and scaling matter (spots, scale, stubborn soap), not a health limit, so it's about comfort and appliances rather than safety.

 Does Indiana have lead in its water?